filippalach/Instagram-Bot/README.md

 # Instagram-Bot
-Basic instagram Like Bot written in Python, using selenium and encrypted password storage.
+Basic Instagram Like Bot (WIP, very basic, not clean-coded version) written in python3, using selenium and encrypted password storage.

 Setting up:
 - python3.7 is required
 - pip3 install -r requirements.txt
-- modify config.json: add 1 hashtag, and path to existing directory in which key and creds will be stored
+- update config.json: add 1 hashtag, and path to existing directory in which key and creds will be stored

 Generate key and encrypt credentials:
 - sudo ./encrypt_credentials.py